 If a new Republican president proposes this kind of privatization, you can bet it will be complex and controversial.
 Given its significant implications for the millions of veterans who rely on the VA for their healthcare needs, it would be essential for them to get it right.

-The next installment in this deep dive begins discussion on Pillar #4 and conservative ideas about individual rights.
+The next installment of this deep dive begins a discussion of Pillar #4 and conservative ideas about individual rights.

 To go to the first post in this deep dive, click here: What is Project 2025?
 And why should you care?